Bachelor of Science in Diagnostic Science

 Concentrations

 Students completing the requirements described above will earn a Bachelor of Science in Diagnostic Science degree.
-Within Diagnostic Science, students may also choose to complete a concentration in Cardiovascular Sonography or a concentration is Diagnostic Ultrasound & Vascular Technology.
+Within Diagnostic Science, students may also choose to complete a concentration in Cardiovascular Sonography, Diagnostic Ultrasound & Vascular Technology, or Nuclear Medicine.

-Students who wish to obtain certification in either the cardiovascular sonography or diagnostic ultrasound and vascular technology concentration will complete specific concentration program courses.
+Students who wish to obtain certification in the cardiovascular sonography concentration, diagnostic ultrasound and vascular technology concentration, or nuclear medicine concentration will complete specific concentration program courses.
 If the student needs additional credits to reach the overall required 120 credits to earn a bachelor's degree, they may take additional general diagnostic science (DSXC) courses as electives.
 A minimum of 45 credit hours in courses numbered 300 or above is required for graduation.

 Cardiovascular Sonography Concentration